develffn/FundX-KB/connections/connection-to-rithmic.md

 # Connection to Rithmic

-To connect Quantower to a broker that uses Rithmic technology, it is sufficient to have (or create a new) account.
+To connect FundX to a broker that uses Rithmic technology, it is sufficient to have (or create a new) account.

 * [**Connection for Existed Accounts**](connection-to-rithmic.md#connection-for-existed-accounts)
 * [**Connection for New Accounts**](connection-to-rithmic.md#connection-for-new-accounts)